jdhoffa/ro_rust_api/README.md

 # Read-Only Rust API

-This is a simple read-only API built with Rust and Rocket that serves data from a CSV file in JSON format.
+This is a simple read-only API built with Rust and Rocket that serves data from different CSV files in JSON format, via two routes.

 ## Project Structure

 - `Cargo.toml`: Project configuration and dependencies.
 - `src/main.rs`: Main source code.
-- `data/iris.csv`: CSV file containing the canonical Iris dataset.
+- `data/`: Directory containing `.csv` datasets to be served by the API.

 ## Prerequisites